 Safeguarding is everyone's responsibility.
-As such it does not rest with the Designated Safeguarding Lead (DSL) and their deputies to take a lead and/or responsibility in all of the areas covered within this policy.
+As such, it does not rest with the Designated Safeguarding Lead (DSL) and their deputies to take a lead and/or responsibility in all of the areas covered within this policy.
 If staff have any concerns about a child's welfare, they should act upon them immediately.
 They should also inform the DSL or one of the deputy DSLs.

-Some areas, such as Health and Safety, are a specialist area of safeguarding and Charlie Inigo-Jones, School Bursar takes the lead on these.
+Some areas, such as Health and Safety, are a specialist area of safeguarding and our Director of Finance and Operations (DFO) takes the lead on these.